-The first time I visited Egypt, I went on an organised group tour and had such a fabulous time that I went back there for my first solo holiday just two months later.
-That was an incredible trip, to a fascinating country that I grew to love, but I made a whole bunch of rookie blunders.
-I’m sharing some of the travel mistakes to avoid that I made while visiting Egypt, in the hopes that you don’t do the same!
+The first time I visited Egypt, I went on an organised group tour.
+I had such a fabulous time that I went back there for my first solo holiday just two months later.
+It was an incredible trip, to a fascinating country that I grew to love, but I made a bunch of travel mistakes.
+In this post, I’m sharing some solo travel mistakes to avoid.
+I made them all while I was visiting Egypt!
+I hope you won’t do the same!

-It took four days for my bag to arrive!
-Four long days with the mercury rising to well above 40 degrees and I had no spare undies, no spare clothes, no toiletries and no deodorant.
+Four long days with the mercury rising to well above 40 degrees.
+Not the ideal time to be without spare undies/clothes, toiletries and deodorant.
 I was quite peeved.

 To make matters worse, I didn’t know the city or speak a single word of Arabic.
 I’d never felt more alone, or more like a fish out of water.

-After two days, I did manage to scare up some toiletries (sign language is a wonderful thing) and a very kind tour guide lent me a battered pair of trousers and two T-shirts that had seen better days.
+After two days, I managed to get some toiletries (sign language is a wonderful thing), and a very kind tour guide donated a battered pair of trousers plus two T-shirts that had seen better days.

-Pro Tip: It’s good to travel light, but always carry enough in your cabin bag to last the first few days in your destination.
-These days, I’ve refined my packing to the point where I travel carryon only on most trips.
+Pro Tip: It’s good to travel light, but always carry enough in your cabin bag to last the first few days at your destination.
+These days, I’ve refined my packing to the point where I travel carry-on only on most trips.
 I never want to experience the lost bag crisis again.
 Or the horror of trying to buy underwear in a very foreign country.

-It’s embarrassing now to admit it, but I didn’t give a second thought to buying a half-decent camera for my trip.
-Of course, I knew about all the amazing places I was going to visit, but I didn’t know then how much I would regret the crappy, grainy photos that are my only tangible record of the trip.
+It’s embarrassing now to admit it, but I didn’t give a second thought to buying a half-decent camera for my first trip to Egypt.
+I knew about all the amazing places I was going to visit, but I didn’t know then how much I would regret the crappy, grainy photos that are my only tangible record of the trip.

 Lesson learned: Memories are great.
-They are even better when you can look back at good quality photos of the places you’ve been, the adventures you’ve had and the people you’ve met along the way.
-I don’t go anywhere these days without my lightweight Canon M100 mirrorless camera and I always have my phone for back up!
+They are even better when you can look back at good-quality photos of the places you’ve been, the adventures you’ve had, and the people you’ve met along the way.
+I don’t go anywhere these days without my lightweight mirrorless camera, and I always have my phone as a backup camera!

-Pro Tip: If you want to improve your photography skills, I highly recommend pro photographer Laurence Norah’s excellent step-by-step photography course.
-It’s easy to follow and is geared for keen beginners.
-The best bit is that you submit your projects to Laurence for feedback on a regular basis, which accelerates your learning.
-It also walks you through how to choose and use the right camera for you!
+Pro Tip: Want to improve your photography skills?
+I highly recommend pro photographer Laurence Norah’s excellent step-by-step photography course.
+It’s easy to follow and designed for keen beginners.
+The best bit is that you submit your projects to Laurence and he gives personalised feedback!
+You’ll also learn how to choose and use the perfect travel camera for you!

 Big mistake.
 HugeJulia Roberts as Vivian in Pretty Woman

-For three glorious days, I explored the incredible oasis town, bathed in the hot pool used by Cleopatra and ate the most incredible food.
-Then I ventured out on a 2-day jeep safari, deep into the desert and it was magical to sleep under the inky blackness of a sky without light pollution.
-I’ve never seen stars shine so brightly anywhere else.
+For three glorious days, I explored the incredible oasis town.
+I bathed in the hot pool used by Cleopatra and ate the most incredible food.
+Then I ventured out on a 2-day jeep safari, deep into the desert.
+It was completely magical to sleep under the inky blackness of a sky without the taint of light pollution.
+I’d never seen stars shine so brightly anywhere else.

-My luck ran out the night before my (non-changeable) 10-hour return coach trip to Cairo, as the dreaded Delhi Belly struck.
-The stark choice was whether to extend my stay in Siwa, denting my travel budget, or to press on as planned and hope for the best.
-You guessed it – I got on that bus.
+My luck ran out the night before my (non-changeable) 10-hour return coach trip to Cairo.
+The dreaded Delhi Belly struck.
+My stark choice was whether to extend my stay in Siwa, denting my travel budget, or to press on as planned.

-I’m still traumatised by the memory of the ‘facilities’ on board – the stink of the toilet beckoned from the back of the bus, and the condition of it was beyond description.
+I’m still traumatised by the memory of the ‘facilities’ on board.
+The dreadful stink of the toilet beckoned from the back of the bus, and the condition of it was beyond description.
 Much as I needed to, I could not make myself use it!

 Pro Tip: Always carry a first aid kit when you’re travelling away from home.
 Make sure too that your travel insurance will look after you and get you home again if disaster strikes.